The Royal Victoria Hotel: History

-Architectural
+Architecture

-The hotel is in stuccoed stone with a rusticated ground floor and quoins, above which is a frieze and a cornice.
+The hotel is built in Regency style of stuccoed stone with a rusticated ground floor and quoins, above which is a frieze and a cornice.
 At the top is a moulded eaves cornice, and the roof is tiled.
 There are three storeys and five bays that are separated by pilasters with decorative capitals, and above the middle three bays is a pediment.
 The central doorway has a Tuscan porch, and the windows are sashes.
-In front of the hotel are forecourt railings.
-It is a Grade II Listed Building.